 Huntsville Drug & Alcohol Rehab, Detox & Treatment Resources

 Alcohol is not the only problem in Huntsville, though.
-Estimates show that 81 percent of users seeking help are injecting heroin.
+Estimates show that 81 percent of people who need help are injecting heroin.
 Beyond heroin, the misuse of fentanyl patches is a big problem.
-There were 100 deaths in Texas in 2015 from fentanyl patch overdose alone.
-Places such as The Recovery Village can help curb this trend.
-There is recovery hope available from alcohol, opiates, cocaine and any other substance that’s hurting you and your loved ones.
-If you’re looking for Huntsville drug rehab programs, give us a call.
+There were 100 deaths in Texas in 2015 from fentanyl patch overdoses alone.
+However, there is recovery hope available in Huntsville from alcohol, opiates, cocaine and any other substance that’s hurting you and your loved ones.

 Finding Help in Huntsville